esovetkin/jbs/docs/language.md

 1
 ```

-Defaults that refer to earlier parameters, such as `function(a, b = a + 1)`, are evaluated at call time.
+Defaults that refer to earlier parameters, such as `function(a, b = a + 1)`, are evaluated when the function is called.

 Recursion is allowed.
 JBS has a maximum function-call depth guard to prevent runaway recursion.
+Note that JBS does not yet have tail-call optimization or memoization, so recursive calls are not very efficient.

 ```jbsrepl
 jbs> factorial = function(n) {1 if 0 == n else n * factorial(n-1)}